-- Click the Use Transparency From The Image File radio button to use any transparency data included in the image file. - ٠ Click the Use Custom Transparency Color radio button to specify a color in

-Click the Color box to select a color in the Select Color dialog.
+- Click the Use Transparency From The Image File radio button to use any transparency data included in the image file. - Click the Use Custom Transparency Color radio button to specify a color in - the image to represent the transparency and enable the settings below. - Click the Color box to select a color in the Select Color dialog.
 See "Select Color Dialog" on page 418.